|By Joost Witte

 The army had taken winter quarters.
 Joining the army & seeing something of the world meant being lodged in with a town inhabitant, living a gentle, comfortable life.

 Most of all it meant waiting.
-He rarely left the house, spending his time in Bayern reading and reflecting.
-What interesting books were hot from the press in 1619?
+He rarely left the house, spending his time in Bayern reading and contemplating.
+Whhich books were hot from the press in 1619?

-Descartes was familiar with Kepler's books but made little explicit reference to him.
+Descartes was familiar with Kepler's books (he did use the new math described in Kepler's Harmonice) but made little explicit reference to him.
 A reference to On the Six-Cornered Snowflake being the exception.
-Correspondance 127 Descartes to Mersenne March 1630
+Correspondence 127 Descartes to Mersenne March 1630

-The star-shaped snow constituted an unexplicable miracle and admitting the impossiblity of a rational explication suggests the programmed failure of Descartes' project.
+The star-shaped snow constituted an inexplicable miracle and admitting the impossibility of a rational explication suggests the programmed failure of Descartes' project.
 Winter Facets: Traces and Tropes of the Cold 2007 Andrea Dortmann page 78

 the bitterly cold evening of 10 november 1619 Descartes read a